Turkey Widens War Tech Hunt by Tapping Pakistan’s China Ties

 The countries already have some cooperation in the defense industry, including co-producing warships Turkey has sold Pakistan.

-Turkish adoption of Chinese military technology could cause new frictions with the U.S., which would be loath to see Ankara move further away from the western military alliance.
-Washington is already sanctioning Turkey for buying a missile-defense system from Russia, and has suspended Turkish companies from participating in the development of Lockheed Martin Corp.’s F-35 stealth fighter jet.
+Turkish adoption of Chinese military technology could cause new frictions with the U.S., which would be loath to see Ankara move further away from the Western military alliance.
+Washington is already sanctioning Turkey for buying a missile-defense system from Russia and has suspended Turkish companies from participating in the development of Lockheed Martin Corp.’s F-35 stealth fighter jet.
+Washington also has sanctions on Pakistan's ICBM program on its nuclear missiles.

 The Turkish officials who spoke on the contacts with Pakistan said the outreach meshes with Ankara’s aspiration to become a power center in an increasingly multipolar world.